hrissan/crablib/README.md

 When experimenting on generic hardware, no latency drop was observed in this mode.
 Author has no access to SolarFlare-like hardware to play with, so the question adapting crab to busy-polling remains open.

+# TCP_NODELAY

+crab enables this by default on all sockets.
+Motivation - TCP delay is not a solution if user fails to prepare data for sending in bulk quantities

+# shutdown versus close

+Correctly implementing HTTP `connection: close` is surprisingly difficult. shutdown() is platform-dependent, and can discard data which did not reach client.

+crab TCPSocket write_shutdown() is just a wrapper around lower-level function, while http::Connection implements all state changes/checks necessary to wait for all data to be written to socket buffer, shutdown, then wait until client closes socket.

+Contract is that client sends no more data during wait, so if it does, connection will be immediately closed.

 # HTTP Server conformance - unknown, probably mediocre

 HTTP standard is utter crap, every tiny feature is broken.